 Emotional engagement with brands is something that develops over time, and an even exchange of value is expected.
 The more information a customer gives to a brand — by subscribing to emails and faithfully participating in its loyalty program, for example — the more the customer expects the brand to use that information to deliver relevant, individualized marketing interactions.
 If the brand is unwilling or unable to apply individual-level data to improve these interactions, the customer can easily unsubscribe from emails, quit the loyalty program or churn out of the active customer base.

-Brands wanting to build engagement, then, must be able to recognize an individual customer, access a robust customer profile and personalize the customer experience accordingly.
+Brands wanting to build brand loyalty and engagement, then, must be able to recognize an individual customer, access a robust customer profile and personalize the customer experience accordingly.
 With campaign-based identity, the information available for personalization is generally limited to broad segment-level attributes and/or the individual’s online activity captured only within the timeframe of the campaign.
 Furthermore, this customer knowledge typically dissolves when the campaign ends.
 In contrast, a continuous identity solution maintains a full historical profile on each individual customer and updates the profile in real time as new activity occurs, so that messaging can be fresher and more relevant.

 3. Better servicing and retention of top customers